MicrosoftDocs/microsoft-salescopilot-docs/articles/save-additional-details-outlook.md

 ## Prerequisites

 CRM administrators must access admin settings from the Copilot for Sales app in Teams.
-For more information, go to [Microsoft 365 Copilot for Sales admin settings](administrator-settings-for-viva-sales.md).
+For more information, go to [Sales admin settings](administrator-settings-for-viva-sales.md).

 ## Configure the fields to save to the CRM